maxjcohen/transformer/README.md

 - Replaced positional encoding with a "regular" version, to better match the input sequence day/night patterns.

 ## Installation
 All required packages can be found in `requirements.txt`, and expect to be run with `python3.7`.
-Note that you may have to install pytorch manually if you use Conda.
+Note that you may have to install pytorch manually if you are not using pip with a Debian distribution : head on to [PyTorch installation page](https://pytorch.org/get-started/locally/).
 Here are a few lines to get started with pip and virtualenv:

 ```bash
 $ apt-get install python3.7